Japan PM says government will consider state of emergency for Tokyo area | Health

 Japan PM says government will consider state of emergency for Tokyo area

-Japanese Prime Minister Yoshihide Suga said on Monday the government would consider declaring a state of emergency for the Greater Tokyo metropolitan area as coronavirus cases climb and strain the country's medical system.
+Japan said on Monday it would consider declaring a state of emergency for the Greater Tokyo metropolitan area as coronavirus cases climb, casting fresh doubt over whether it can push ahead with the Olympics and keep economic damage to a minimum.
+Citing government sources, Kyodo News reported that preparations were being made for a state of emergency that would take effect on Jan.
+9 and last about a month.
+Tokyo and the three surrounding prefectures may separately ask residents to refrain from non-essential, non-urgent outings from Friday to the end of the month, public broadcaster NHK reported.

-The possible emergency declaration would mark a reversal, as has Suga resisted any such drastic steps to restrict economic activity.
+Economy Minister Yasutoshi Nishimura, who is in charge of coronavirus countermeasures, said on Monday that the government would aim to make a decision "as soon as possible" after hearing what experts had to say.
+An emergency declaration would mark a reversal for Prime Minister Yoshihide Suga, who has resisted any such drastic steps despite criticism that the government was acting too slowly.

 Japan saw a record 4,520 new cases on Dec.
 31, prompting the capital, Tokyo, and three neighbouring prefectures to seek an emergency declaration from the national government.
-The region now accounts for about half of new nationwide cases.
+There were 3,158 new cases on Sunday, according to NHK; Tokyo and its environs accounted for about half of them.
+"Even during the three days of the New Year's holidays, cases didn't go down in the greater Tokyo area," Suga told a news conference.

-Toshihiro Nagahama, an economist at Dai-ichi Life Research Institute, estimated that a monthlong suspension of non-urgent spending by consumers in the Greater Tokyo area would reduce gross domestic product by 2.8 trillion yen ($27 billion), or an annualised 0.5%.
+Toshihiro Nagahama, an economist at Dai-ichi Life Research Institute, estimated that a one-month suspension of non-urgent consumer spending in greater Tokyo would slash gross domestic product by 2.8 trillion yen ($27 billion), or an annualised 0.5%.
 "The loss of GDP could throw 147,000 people out of work," he wrote in a note.

-Japanese shares fell on the year's first day of trading, reacting to news of the potential state of emergency.
-Although Japan has relied on voluntary closings rather than the sort of rigid lockdown measures seen elsewhere in the world, Suga said a bill would be submitted to the next session of parliament to give state-of-emergency restrictions more teeth, including penalties.

-Although the case numbers in Japan pale in comparison to many parts of Europe and the Americas, Suga has the challenge of hosting the Olympics in Tokyo this summer after the pandemic caused the Games' first-ever delay in 2020.
-Japan last month said it would temporarily ban non-resident foreign nationals from entering the country after the detection of the new, highly infectious variant of the coronavirus.
+A popular subsidised travel programme that was paused for two weeks through Jan.
+11 would also stay on hold during a state of emergency, Suga indicated. ($1 = 102.9800 yen)

 - READ MORE ON: